mouseless/json-concepts/specs/06-literals/01-concepts-under-a-literal.md

 # Concepts Under A Literal

 Concepts can be defined under a literal.
-Below, it defines a `property` concept under the `response` literal;
+Below definition has a `$property` concept under the `response` literal;

 `CONCEPTS: service.concepts.json`